by Linda G. Miller

 MVRDV’s Washington Heights Radio Tower & Hotel breaks ground

-MVRDV recently broke on Radio Tower & Hotel, a 200,000-square-foot, mixed-use high-rise located in Washington Heights.
+MVRDV recently broke ground on Radio Tower & Hotel, a 200,000-square-foot, mixed-use high-rise located in Washington Heights.
 Replacing an underutilized lot, the 22-story building combines a hotel, event spaces, retail, and office spaces in stacked blocks.
 Its distinctive massing resolves the project’s main challenge: accommodating a large volume of program while remaining contextual.
 The design takes the typical composition of a small neighborhood block, pulls it apart, and then reassembles it into an asymmetrical stack of boxes with openings and roof terraces.
 Each box, which is designed to appear like a separate building, is roughly the same dimensions as neighboring structures and features its own specific window pattern inspired by nearby buildings.
 MVRDV was also inspired by the vibrant colors of the storefronts in the neighborhood; each box is finished in a different color of ceramic bricks.
 The hotel is expected to become an important hub for conference goers hosted by Yeshiva University and Presbyterian Hospital.
 Event spaces will also give the community a place to host events.
 Additionally, the hotel entry leads to a courtyard with a coffee bar and community garden that will be open to both building users and residents of the area.
 The project, which will be completed in 2021, is being developed by Youngwoo & Associates, and is designed in collaboration with executive architect Stonehill & Taylor and Workshop/APD for interiors.
 This is MVRDV’s first major project in the United States.

 From Water Tower Factory to High-End Hotel